-Thinker B's cognitive profile is characterized by relinquishing the predominance of Context TFs (thus of logical thinking) which reduces a circular economy to a textbook abstraction.

-S(he) shows a remarkable balance between thought form uses in all four classes (CPRT) that leads him to begin appreciating the economy's complexity, risks for instability, and available potential to remediate tensions in the economy by making use of conflicts and inequalities that appear.

-Thinker B could demonstrate, for example, that's(he) has parted with the illusion that a multitude of algorithms based on formal logic, engaged in the analysis of massive quantities of data, will solve all the problems the economy poses (nevertheless appreciating what algorithms on their own might be able to accomplish).

-If s(he) can proceed from TF# R16 to TF# R18 or TF# R19; Table 5), s(he) could even begin to understand how a constellation of algorithms, one of which is failing, might be able to compensate for this failure since together the algorithms form a transformational unit, or constellation, that is to some extent self- repairing.
+Thinker B's cognitive profile is characterized by relinquishing the predominance of Context TFs (thus of logical thinking) which reduces circular economy to a textbook abstraction.
+He shows a remarkable balance between thought form uses in all four classes (CPRT) that leads him to begin appreciating the economy's complexity, risks for instability, and available potential to remediate tensions in the economy by making use of conflicts and inequalities that appear.
+Thinker B could demonstrate, for example, that he has parted with the illusion that a multitude of algorithms based on formal logic, engaged in the analysis of massive quantities of data, will solve all the problems the economy poses (nevertheless appreciating what algorithms on their own might be able to accomplish).
+If s(he) can proceed from TF 16 to TF 18 or TF19; Table 5), she could even begin to understand how a constellation of algorithms, one of which is failing, might be able to compensate for this failure since together the algorithms form a transformational unit, or constellation that is to some extent self-repairing.

 As the two examples demonstrate, it is ultimately constellations of TFs that centrally matter when we talk about "comprehending the real world through dialectic".
 The complexity of such constellations is a matter of how TFs are elaborated, linked, and coordinated in real time, whether in speech or in writing text.